icyflame/tls-handshake/SAMPLE_NEW.md

+## New Session Handshake

-The trace for an actual handshake with icons.duckduckgo.com:
+> The trace for an actual handshake with icons.duckduckgo.com:

 ### Summary of the handshake